Hometown Connections Performance Management

 Utility Financial Check Up

-For the Utility Financial Check Up, the staff of Hometown Connections teams up with public power’s leading financial services consultant, Mark Beauchamp of Utility Financial Solutions, to assess a utility’s financial health.
+For the Utility Financial Check Up, the staff of Hometown Connections teams up with public power’s leading financial services consultants, Utility Financial Solutions, LLC, to assess a utility’s financial health.

 Cyber Security Check Up